Small-format wine is premium wine designed for tasting rather than drinking full bottles, allowing exploration without waste or pressure.

 Small-format wine is not:

-The purpose of small-format wine is understanding, not volume.
+The purpose of small-format wine is understanding and exploration, not volume.

 How Small-Format Wine Is Used